zoledronic acid for injection

 For tumour-induced hypercalcemia (high calcium levels in the blood), the recommended starting dose of zoledronic acid for hypercalcemia is 4 mg given as a single intravenous injection (into the vein) over no less than 15 minutes.
 This dose may be repeated after at least 1 week for people who do not respond completely to this dose or whose calcium level does not remain normal.

-For bone metastases and multiple myeloma, the recommended dose of zoledronic acid for bone metastases is 4 mg given as a single intravenous injection (into the vein) over no less than 15 minutes every 3 to 4 weeks.
+For bone metastases and multiple myeloma, the recommended dose of zoledronic acid is 4 mg given as a single intravenous injection (into the vein) over no less than 15 minutes every 3 to 4 weeks.
 For people receiving chemotherapy, zoledronic acid may be given either before or after treatment.
 It is important to take a calcium supplement of 500 mg by mouth and a multivitamin containing at least 400 IU of vitamin D daily, unless high blood calcium levels develop.
 If this occurs, calcium and vitamin D supplements should be discontinued as advised by your doctor.
 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are receiving the medication without consulting your doctor.

 It is important this medication be given exactly as recommended by your doctor.
 If you miss an appointment to receive zoledronic acid, contact your doctor as soon as possible to reschedule your appointment.